 Our primary-to-high school transition process commences when students are in Year 6.
-Our Associate Principal, Year Coordinator and support staff visit local intake primary schools to talk to the Year 6 students about our school and what it’s like at high school.
-Our team also meet with Year 6 teachers to learn about any students who may require additional support or have specific learning needs.
+Our Associate Principal, Year Coordinator, and support staff visit local intake primary schools to talk to the Year 6 students about our school and what it’s like at high school.
+Our team also meets with Year 6 teachers to learn about any students who may require additional support or have specific learning needs.

 Our Transition Day is held in October each year – usually on a Saturday, when Year 6 students can enjoy full access to our facilities.
 While the children explore their new school, try out some really cool learning activities and meet their transition leaders, peers and some of their future teachers, our Principal hosts a special reception for their parents where school policies, procedures, and routines are explained.

 Our school year commences with our Orientation Program.
 This is a time for new students to get to know their peers in their Home Room, make new friends, learn about our school’s routines, find out what equipment they need, and have some fun.
-Importantly, students are introduced to “The Harrisdale Way” – our expectations and code of conduct for all students – in class, in the grounds, at assemblies and in the community.
-During Orientation, students also have their photos taken for their SmartRider cards, and they are issued with their Department of Education student passwords and other essential information for accessing Connect, email and the internet at school.
+Importantly, students are introduced to “The Harrisdale Way” – our expectations and code of conduct for all students – in class, on the grounds, at assemblies, and in the community.
+During Orientation, students also have their photos taken for their SmartRider cards, and they are issued with their Department of Education student passwords and other essential information for accessing Connect, email, and the internet at school.

 Arriving At School